Does Timberdoodle Take Payment Plans?

 So now dial it back and look realistically.
 What are we looking at for a typical curriculum?
 I’m just air-picking a Kindergarten kit, and it’s about $800.
 So you have a couple of options.
 How are you going to afford $800?
 You’ve got PayPal.
 Now, these are for qualifying people…

 Deb: Exactly.
-So PayPal has a six month, no interest loan.
-So if you take that curriculum, the $800 curriculum, and do it through PayPal you’ve got six months to pay.
-It would be about $135 a month, which is a lot more reasonable than the $800 all at once.
+So PayPal has a six-month, no-interest loan.
+So if you take that curriculum, the $800 curriculum, and do it through PayPal, you’ll have six months to pay.
+It would be about $135 a month, which is much more reasonable than the $800 all at once.

 The problem with Klarna that you need to know and have a heads-up on, is you are going to pay interest on that versus PayPal with no interest.
-But with Klarna, you can set it up to pay in a year, or you could set it up to pay in eight months or whatever works for your family.
-So using the same figure, $800 for the kindergarten curriculum, and let’s say you set it up to pay in a year.
+But with Klarna, you can set it up to pay in a year, or you could set it up to pay in eight months, or whatever works for your family.
+So, using the same figure, $800 for the kindergarten curriculum, and let’s say you set it up to pay in a year.
 I don’t know what their interest rate is.
-They’re going to make that decision based on your credit score, and obviously, I don’t know what that’s going to be.
-But if you have a great credit score, it could be as low as 5% in which case you’re paying $68 a month – much more doable.
-But if, say, you don’t have that great of a credit score then their interest rate could be as high as 19%.
-Which sounds staggering, but is going to be comparable to any credit card.
-And even at 19% you’re paying $74 a month.
+They’re going to make that decision based on your credit score, and obviously, I don’t know what that will be.
+But if you have a great credit score, it could be as low as 5%, in which case you’re paying $68 a month – much more doable.
+But if, say, you don’t have that great of a credit score, then their interest rate could be as high as 19%.
+This sounds staggering, but it is going to be comparable to any credit card.
+And even at 19%, you’re paying $74 a month.
 Not that big of a difference.

 Klarna gives you the freedom to spread this out over a distance or add more curriculum.
 Obviously, it gets more expensive.
 But again, this is much more doable than coughing up $1,000 right from the get-go.